Hokianga: Settlements

 The area around the harbour is divided in three by the estuary.
-To the south are the settlements of Waimamaku, Ōmāpere, Opononi, Pakanae, Koutu, Whirinaki, Rawene, Omanaia, Waima, and Taheke; to the north are Broadwood, Pawarenga, Panguru, Mitimiti, and Rangi Point; and at the top of the harbour upstream from the narrows are Horeke, Kohukohu, and Mangamuka.
+To the south are the settlements of Waimamaku, Ōmāpere, Opononi, Koutu, Whirinaki, Rawene, Omanaia, Waima, and Taheke; to the north are Broadwood, Pawarenga, Panguru and Mitimiti; and at the top of the harbour upstream from the narrows are Horeke, Kohukohu, and Mangamuka.

 History

 Pre-colonial times

-According to Te Tai Tokerau tradition, Kupe, the legendary Polynesian navigator and explorer, settled in Hokianga in approximately 925 AD, after his journey of discovery from Hawaiki aboard the waka (canoe) named Matahorua.
+According to Te Tai Tokerau tradition, Kupe and Ngāhue, the legendary Polynesian navigators and explorers, settled in Hokianga in approximately 925 AD, after their journey of discovery from Hawaiki aboard their waka (canoe) named Matahorua and Tāwhirirangi.
 When Kupe left the area, he declared that this would be the place of his return, leaving several things behind—including the bailer of his canoe.
 Later, Kupe's grandson Nukutawhiti returned from Hawaiki to settle in Hokianga.

 In the 14th century, the great chief Puhi landed just south of the Bay of Islands.
 The tribe of Puhi, Ngāpuhi, slowly extended westwards to reach the west coast and to colonise both sides of Hokianga.
 Māori regard Hokianga as one of the oldest settlements in Aotearoa, and it remains a heartland for the people.
 Rahiri, the 17th-century founder of the Ngāpuhi iwi, was born at Whiria pā to the south of the harbour, where a monument stands to his memory.

 In the course of expansion, Ngāpuhi created and maintained over centuries a complex network of walking tracks, many of which evolved into today's roads.